 “I don’t know if I was asleep, or if it was a flashback.
 A relapse.
 It feels like I did this thing to you, like I…” he still could not say the word.

 “Today I could keep those guys from taking advantage of you, but I don’t think I am able to stop myself, which, I think, is worse.”
-I recalled today’s events differently trusting in myself to end the problem, but maybe he’d been more alert to the situation than I realized, and why he didn’t say anything to David and Ethan.
+I recalled today’s events differently trusting in myself to end the problem, but maybe he’d been more alert to the situation than I realized, and why he didn’t say anything to Mark and Ethan.
 Yes, I allowed myself to be beaten down by Jason, but I felt like I was starting to have a handle on today’s situation, even if his presence made the real difference.